Ernest A. Kilbourne: Oriental Missionary Society

 In 1901, Charles and Lettie Cowman left for Japan to begin their work in overseas missions.
 Kilbourne was left in charge of the Telegraphers Mission Band, a group of Christian telegraphers that met together weekly to pray and study the Bible.
 They also gave a monthly offering to missions and sent Gospel tracts to other telegraphers around the world.
 Although Kilbourne wanted to join the Cowmans on their venture to Japan, he had unfinished business in the States.
 During and after working for a previous employer, Kilbourne had misused a free pass that had been given to him.
 After becoming a Christian, Kilbourne had vowed to pay the company back the money he had cheated them out of.
 Therefore, he remained in the U.S. in order to fulfill his promise.
 A year later, his debt had been repaid, and Kilbourne set out for Japan with his family, which now included Esther Lois, Ila and Edwin (Bud) Lawson.
 They arrived at the port of Yokohama in August 1902.

-Charles and Lettie Cowman arrived in Japan on February 22, 1901.
+Charles and Lettie Cowman arrived in Tokyo, Japan on February 22, 1901.
 There, they worked with the preacher Juji Nakada and his wife, ministering to the Japanese.
 After converting to Christianity, Nakada wrote to Dwight L. Moody and asked if he could help him learn more about Christianity.
 Following Moody’s advice, Nakada traveled to the U.S. in 1897 and eventually met Cowman.
 Together Charles, Lettie and Juji worked together to begin ministering in Japan.
 On March 23, 1901, the first student appeared at the door of their newly founded Bible institute, and on April 2, they opened Central Gospel Mission.
 Students quickly filled the new school.
 So many students, in fact, that they outgrew the facility, and on October 31, 1904, they moved into a more spacious building.

 Kilbourne had always been passionate for journalism, so after he arrived in Japan, he began a newsletter, Electric Messages, in November 1902 with the purpose of sharing reports of the work in Japan with telegraphers, friends and supporters back home.
 The magazine contained inspirational stories of God’s power and was filled with jargon that the telegraphers would be familiar with.
 In 1914, it was renamed The Oriental Missionary Society, after Jeremiah 50:2, which reads, "Declare ye among the nations and publish and set ye up a standard."

 In less than six years, Cowman and Kilbourne reported having 12 branch missions and 22 Japanese pastors, wives and "Bible women."
 Students spent two years at the Bible institute, a year in an interior station, and then came back to the institute for a sort of post-graduate work.
 Students were constantly out in the communities, evangelizing, preaching and handing out tracts.
 Within 30 years, more than 2,000 students had graduated from the Bible school, (Page 56).